cometa-rocks/cometa_documentation/README.md

 Question: My input field is hidden.
 So I cannot select it.
 What now?

-Answer: Make it visible with javascript by setting the correct attributes.
+Answer: Make it visible with javascript by setting the correct attributes like `display:inline`.

 For **Downloading** use the step `Download a file by clicking on "{linktext}"` ... downloads a file, watch which file is downloaded and assign them to feature_result and step_result, linktext can be a text, css_selector or even xpath

-The Downloaded file be re-used for uploading somewhere else.
+The downloaded file can be re-used for uploading somewhere else.

 <a name="integration"></a>